nehasharma1795/Todo-Terraform-HA-EKS/README.md

 ### Optional Enhancements (Not in Base Setup)

 - Use AWS Secrets Manager for managing secrets securely
-- Configure CloudWatch Alarms + SNS for alerts
+- Configure CloudWatch Alarms + SNS for alerts ### not done
-- Automate infrastructure setup using Terraform or AWS CDK
+- Automate infrastructure setup using Terraform
-- Use Argo Rollouts or Flagger for blue/green or canary deployments

 ---